Lawn Disease Control

 If red thread disease continues to be a problem in your lawn, treat it with a fungicide like Scotts® DiseaseEX™ Lawn Fungicide, following all label directions.
 A broad-spectrum fungicide, this product kills the active fungus while helping prevent the spread of, and reinfection from, the disease for up to 4 weeks.
 For best results, apply the fungicide when temperatures range between 60 and 75 degrees F. To control red thread, you may need to re-apply, depending on the severity of the outbreak.

 Like other lawn diseases, red thread will likely leave behind some damaged areas that may need to be patched.
-The easiest solution is to use an all-in-one seed repair like Scotts® EZ Seed® Patch & Repair once you have the disease under control.
+The easiest solution is to use an three-in-one seed repair like Scotts® EZ Seed® Patch & Repair once you have the disease under control.